 In the mutual fund market, series trusts are commonly used to gain economies of scale for small or new fund managers.
-While closed-end funds, including non-listed CEFs, require each trust to be a separate legal trust, several firms have created turnkey platforms with shared fund boards, fund administration and other service providers to help reduce fund organizational and operating costs and speed up the product launch.
+While closedend funds, including non-listed CEFs, require each trust to be a separate legal trust, several firms have created turnkey platforms with shared fund boards, fund administration and other service providers to help reduce fund organizational and operating costs and speed up the product launch.
+Several fund administration firms have created turnkey platforms including UMB, Ultimus, US Bank and others.